jhconning/Econ-Teach/notebooks/how/how_top.md

 ## Concepts

-What we're trying to do is write content using easy human-readable markdown syntax and then regularly convert that to fancy looking rendered HTML and/or other formats such as Latex, PDF, Latex, etc, all without having to learn (too much) of the HTML or Latex that we could have used instead.
+The aim is to write content using easy human-readable markdown syntax and then convert to a nice looking rendered HTML website and/or to other intermediary or final formats such as Latex, PDF, etc. We want to do all this without having to learn (too much) about HTML/CSS or Latex.

 Jupyterbook is part of [The Executable Book Project](https://executablebooks.org/en/latest/) and extends the powerful Sphinx Static HTML renderer.

 Many Executable Books and Courses are being written using Jupyterbook.
 See the [Gallery of Jupyter Books](https://executablebooks.org/en/latest/gallery.html).
-The [Quantecon](https://quantecon.org/) project has been an important force behind the development of Jupyter Book.
+Some of the peopl behind the [Quantecon](https://quantecon.org/) project were important to the development of Jupyter Book.

-We write most content using simple markdown syntax but augmented in places by [MyST Markdown](https://jupyterbook.org/content/myst.html) extended syntax in order to add 'directives' and 'roles' which allow us to do 'book writing' things citations and bibliographies, numbered equations, cross-references, etc. MyST also gives us more fine control over things such as image size and positioning on a page, figure captioning, etc.
+Most content is simple markdown syntax but in a few places it is augmented by [MyST Markdown](https://jupyterbook.org/content/myst.html) to add extra 'directives' and 'roles' to allow us to do several 'book writing' tasks such as adding bibliographic citations and bibliographies, numbered equations, cross-references, etc. MyST also gives us more fine control over things such as image size and positioning on a page, figure captioning, etc.

 ## Setup and Build